rhoondev/comeback-kitchen/README.md

 # The Comeback Kitchen

-## A customizable virtual reality cooking simulation for physical, occupational, and cognitive rehabilitation of people suffering from brain injuries.
+## A customizable virtual reality cooking simulation for physical and cognitive rehabilitation of people suffering from brain injuries.

-In this simulation, the user cooks a paella from start to finish.
+In this simulation, the user cooks a Spanish paella from start to finish.
 The instructions are given to the user through a floating cookbook, which provides verbal, auditory, and visual instruction on how to complete each step of the recipe.
-This process involves tasks like:
+The cooking process involves tasks like:
 * Washing
 * Cutting
 * Blending